 Natütama’s team works closely with the community and seeks their support for wildlife conservation efforts.
 The Ticuna educators regularly visit school classes and work with fishermen and hunters to reduce threats to wildlife and conserve the Amazon ecosystem for future generations and wildlife alike.
 They monitor river dolphin and other wildlife populations and address problems and conflicts that arise.

 Each year to celebrate the river and wildlife, Natütama organises a week of community activities and entertainment.
 This includes colourful and joyful street theatre, puppet shows and performances in full costume and a carnival procession.

-WDC supports Bolivian biologist, Dr Enzo Rossel’s work to protect Bolivian river dolphins which are known locally as bufeos.
+WDC supports Bolivian biologist, Dr Enzo Aliaga-Rossel and his team to protect and conserve Bolivian river dolphins which are known locally as bufeos.
 Bolivia is a land-locked country in South America and so only has one type of dolphin living there.
 Thanks to Enzo’s efforts the government has declared that bufeos are part of Bolivia’s national natural heritage.

 Bufeos are the only dolphins living in land-locked Bolivia; they are threatened by deliberate killing by humans, accidental entanglement in fishing nets, and habitat degradation due to the unregulated development of industries and construction of hydro-electric dams.